AndiH/QuantifiedSelf/Commits/README.md

 **Fix the absolute path in `updateLocalDb.py` (line 11) to match your setup**.

 #### 4. Setup the Git hook
-Symlink the `updateLocalDb.py` from this repository into the directory created in step 2.
+Symlink the `updateLocalDb.py` from this repository into the directory created in step 1:

     ln -s updateLocalDb.py ~/.git_hooks/post-commit/

 Then, install git-hooks to run after each new commit.
 Run `git hooks --installglobal` to install the hook for all future repos.
 Run `git hooks --install` for your current working repo (and, subsequently, all other already existing repos).
 Alternatively, let the import script (next step) install git-hooks into found repositories.
 Finally, test it with `git hooks`.

-#### 5. (optional) Import old commits and install Git Hooks
+#### 5. (*Optional*) Import old commits and install Git hooks
-If you want all old commits to import into the database, run `importLocalCommits.py` -- be aware it might take a while.
-To specify the paths the it should search through, use the `--paths` argument like this:
+If you want all **old commits** to be imported into the database, run the script `importLocalCommits.py` -- be aware it might take a while.
+To specify the paths it should search through, use the `--paths` argument like this:

     ./importLocalCommits.py --paths /path/to/repositories/ /another/path/

 Depending on the directories you are scanning, this might take a while.

-While scanning all repositories, you can also install git-hooks by adding `--install-hooks` as a parameter for `importLocalCommits.py`.
+To install the Git hook for all Git repositories `importLocalCommits.py` has found while scanning, it offers up the option `--install-hooks` as a parameter.

 ## Files